billyfw/ha-frame-art-manager/frame_art_manager/README.md

 ## About

-Billy's Art Manager home built web interface for managing artwork that can be displayed on TVs.
-Upload images, organize with tags, assign artwork to specific TVs, and sync your library with Git LFS for backup and multi-device management.
+Billy's Art Manager home built web interface for managing artwork destined for Samsung Frame displays.
+Upload images, organize with tags, and sync your library with Git LFS for backup and multi-device management.
+TV assignment and scheduling now live in the Home Assistant integration—this add-on focuses on curating the artwork library itself.

 ## Installation